Mieown/my-game/README.md

 ✔️ Solution:

-I decided to do a 3d-game with A-frame and JavScript.
+I decided to do a 3d-game with A-frame and JavaScript.
 I created this "night and dark" 3d-environment background and added some cool objects, like an old factory and lots of oil barrels.
 The theme for my game is to "save the world".
 The game idéa is to remove toxic oil barrels and found out the secret code inside the factory.

 📕 Learnings: